Peak oil went in the barrel — now the debate is over peak oil demand

 - More Seattle-area home sellers lower list prices as market cools way down

 The concept was first developed by Shell geophysicist M. King Hubbert, who accurately predicted the U.S. peak in the 1970s.
 By the 2000s, peak oil was hardly a crank theory.
 Many of the “elephant fields” were past their prime years.
 Major oil companies were discussing it, too.
-The debate was over when peak would hit.
+The debate was over when that peak would hit.

 Then came unconventional means of production (tar sands) and technological breakthroughs (fracking) that produced a relative gusher.
 Prices dropped dramatically in 2014.
 By last year, U.S. crude production was close to the 1970 high.